Finding Hall blockers by matrix scaling: Introduction

 In this paper, we address an extension of this result.
 Hall's marriage theorem says that $G$ has a perfect matching if and only if there is no {\em Hall blocker}---a subset $X$ of vertices in one color class having neighbors $\Gamma(X)$ with $|X| > |\Gamma(X)|$.
 The above algorithm outputs neither a perfect matching nor a Hall blocker.
-The main result of this paper is to show that a polynomial number of the Sinkhorn iterations can identify a Hall blocker if $G$ has no perfect matching.
-Particularly, it determines a subset $X$ with maximum $|X| - |\Gamma(X)|$, and hence determines the maximum matching number $n - |X| + |\Gamma(X)|$ by K\"onig-Egervary theorem.
+The main result of this paper is to show that a polynomial number of the Sinkhorn iterations can identify Hall blockers if $G$ has no perfect matching.

-Our analysis is based on an interpretation of the Sinkhorn algorithm as an alternating minimization for convex optimization.
-There are such two interpretations.
-The first one is alternating minimization for {\em capacity} $\inf_{x_1,x_2,\ldots,x_n > 0} \prod_{i}\sum_j A_{ij}x_j/(x_1x_2\ldots x_n)$.
-The second one is alternating minimization for the minimum KL-divergence between the row-normalized and column-normalized spaces of matrices.
-The analysis of the above algorithm~\cite{GurvitsYianilos1998,LGW00} is based on the first interpretation.
-If $G$ has no perfect matching, then the convex optimization formulation of the (logarithmic) capacity has unbounded optimal value $-\infty$.
-So it seems difficult from this analysis to retrieve information of Hall blockers and obtain an iteration bound.